Zilliqa/zilliqa-js/packages/zilliqa-js-blockchain/README.md

 - `Promise<Transaction[]>` - the list of Transaction that has been broadcasted to the network.

-*Note: Users may use `signBatch` to sign a list of unsigned Transaction and used the returned results as input for this method.
-Alternatively, please see `createBatchTransaction` which would signed and broadcast the transactions.*
+*Note: Users may use `signBatch` to sign a list of unsigned Transaction and used the returned results as input for this method.*

 **Example**